 1-Focus on Digital Benefits and Services.

-For example, some organizations have created virtual book clubs, and others are experimenting with a virtual alumni days.
-Some are holding virtual alumni reunions, while other are considering moving their alumni board meetings or other frequently held meetings to the digital space.
+For example, some organizations have created virtual book clubs, and others are experimenting with virtual alumni days.
+Some are holding virtual alumni reunions, while others are considering moving their alumni board meetings or other frequently held meetings to the digital space.

 The key to engagement in any type of organization is offering an incentive that attracts the attention of your constituents and encourages them to engage.
 If you’re not offering your alumni any meaningful benefits, it’s just downright silly to expect alumni to engage with you.
 (Especially if all you’re doing is soliciting them.)
 The VAESE study shows the following: